 Worth Considering

-If neither chair feels right, three alternatives sit in the same tier:
+If neither chair feels quite right, three alternatives sit in the same tier:

 Steelcase Gesture